An algebraic theory of Lojasiewicz exponents: Valuative formulas and the finite--max principle

 \begin{remark} \quad \begin{enumerate} \item The finite set $\mathcal V(\abul)$ depends only on the filtration $\abul$ and not on $\bbul$.
 When $\abul=\{\a^p\}_{p\ge1}$ for an $\m$--primary ideal $\a$, the set $\mathcal V(\abul)$ coincides with the classical set of Rees valuations of $\a$. \item The condition that $v_i(\bbul) > 0$ in \Cref{thm:finite-testing-fingen} is often satisfied in practice.
 For instance, if $\bbul$ is \emph{linearly bounded} from below, i.e., there exists a constant $c$ such that $\m^{\lceil cq \rceil} \subseteq \b_q.$ Particularly, if $\bbul = \{\m^q\}_{q \in \NN}$, then the hypothesis $v_i(\bbul) > 0$ in \Cref{thm:finite-testing-fingen} is automatically satisfied. \item The conclusion of \Cref{thm:finite-testing-fingen} still holds under a slightly weaker condition that $v_i(\bbul) = 0$ implies $v_i(\abul) > 0$ for any $i =1, \dots, r$.
 This is satisfied particularly if $v_i(\abul) > 0$ for all $i = 1, \dots, r$. \end{enumerate} \end{remark}

-\begin{corollary}[Finite testing set from finite generation] Let $(R,\m)$ be an excellent Noetherian local domain, and let $\abul=\{\a_p\}_{p\ge1}$ be a filtration whose Rees algebra $\R(\abul)$ is finitely generated.
+\begin{corollary}[Finite testing set from finite generation] Let $(R,\m)$ be an excellent Noetherian local domain, and let $\abul=\{\a_p\}_{p\ge1}$ be a filtration of $\m$-primary ideals whose Rees algebra $\R(\abul)$ is finitely generated.
 Then, there exists a finite set of divisorial valuations $\mathcal V$ with the following property:

 For any filtration $\bbul=\{\b_q\}_{q\ge1}$, with $v(\bbul) > 0 \ \forall \ v \in \mathcal V$, and any $p,q\ge1$,

 In particular, $\mathcal V$ is a finite testing set for asymptotic containment problems involving $\abul$. \end{corollary}